 On a non-return fuel system, there will only be a feed line to the fuel rail.

-There is no additional return line back to the tank since the fuel pressure has already been regulated at the fuel pump or fuel tank before reaching the engine.
+There is no additional return line back to the tank since the fuel pressure has already been regulated at the fuel pump module before reaching the engine.